 Any student presenting a check to the College that is returned by the bank will be charged a \$30 processing fee for each dishonored check.
-Presentation of fraudulent checks is a criminal act and will be considered a violation of the Student Code.
+Presentation of fraudulent checks is a criminal act and will be considered a violation of the Student Code which could result in disciplinary action up to and including expulsion from the college.
 Students who pay with dishonored or fraudulent checks will be required to pay all fees and collection charges to the Beaufort County Magistrate Court.
 No personal checks will be accepted from students who have presented one dishonored check in the previous three years.